Table of Contents

 2. Young Adulthood (18-25 years)

-The major goal of this life stage is to stand out from other job aspirants and acquire in-demand and valuable skills that only sometimes require obtaining a bachelor’s degree.
-Thus, young adults must look for various opportunities to save and increase their investment portfolio.
-One of the safe and good options for this age is SIP.
+- One of the safe and good options for this age is SIP.
 You can start investing systematically every month and as your income increases you can increase the installment amount as well.
 You can check out the return on mutual fund investment with SIP Calculator.

 3. Starting a Family (26-45 years)